Generic Name and Formulations:

 Aspirin allergy/triad.
 Coronary artery bypass surgery.

-Increased risk of serious cardiovascular thrombotic events, MI, stroke, gastrointestinal adverse events (bleeding, ulceration, perforation); may be fatal.
-Moderate to severe renal impairment (CrCl <30mL/min) or severe hepatic impairment: not recommended.
+Increased risk of serious cardiovascular thrombotic events, MI, stroke, GI adverse events (bleeding, ulceration, perforation); may be fatal.
+Moderate-to-severe renal impairment (CrCl <30mL/min) or severe hepatic impairment: not recommended.
 History of ulcer disease, GI bleeding, or inflammatory bowel disease (eg, ulcerative colitis, Crohn’s disease).
 Hypertension; monitor BP.
 CHF.
 Edema.
 Bleeding disorders.
 Pre-existing asthma.
+Volume depleted.
 Impaired renal or hepatic function.
 Monitor blood, liver, and renal function in chronic use.
 Discontinue if liver or renal dysfunction, bleeding, or serious rash occurs.
 Gastric malignancy.
 Long-term therapy may lead to malabsorption/deficiency of Vit.
 B12 or atrophic gastritis.
 Increased risk of osteoporosis-related fractures (hip, wrist or spine) with long-term and multiple daily dose PPI therapy.
 Monitor magnesium levels with long-term therapy.
 May mask inflammation and fever.
 Elderly.
 Debilitated.
-Pregnancy (Cat.C <30 weeks gestation, Cat.D ≥30 weeks gestation).
+Pregnancy (Cat.C <30 weeks gestation, Cat.D ≥30 weeks gestation; avoid).
 Labor & delivery, nursing mothers, infertility: not recommended.

 Concomitant St. John's wort, rifampin, atazanavir, nelfinavir: not recommended.
 Avoid concomitant non-aspirin NSAIDs or other naproxen-containing drugs.
 May potentiate saquinavir (monitor; consider reducing saquinavir dose), protein-bound drugs (eg, hydantoins, sulfonamides, sulfonylureas).
 Increases lithium and tacrolimus levels.
-Antagonizes clopidogrel; consider alternative anti-platelet therapy.
+Antagonizes clopidogrel; consider alternative anti-platelets.
 Methotrexate excretion reduced (caution w. high doses).
 May antagonize diuretics, beta-blockers (eg, propranolol), ACE inhibitors.
-Increased renal toxicity with cyclosporine and ACE inhibitors.
+Increased renal toxicity with cyclosporine, ACE inhibitors, angiotensin II receptor antagonists, diuretics.
 Increased risk of GI bleed with oral corticosteroids, smoking, alcohol, SSRIs.
 Monitor aspirin and oral anticoagulants.
 May affect CYP2C19 substrates (eg, diazepam), cilostazol (consider reducing dose), voriconazole.
 May affect absorption of pH-dependent drugs (eg, ketoconazole, digoxin, iron salts).
 Probenecid increases plasma levels and delays elimination.
 Delayed absorption with concomitant cholestyramine.
 May interfere with 5HIAA urinary assays and neuroendocrine diagnostic tests; discontinue esomeprazole 14 days prior to CgA level assessment.